 Communications Building, Room 1048

 Cade Bursell’s creative work engages both experimental processes and a socially engaged media arts practice with a focus on human rights and environmental issues, and grounded in an understanding of the relationship between medium and meaning.
 Her interests include queer studies, women’s studies, environmental and animal studies and Buddhist philosophy.
 Her creative practice is guided by a set of ethical principles that involves a deep regard, concern and recognition of the complex interdependence of all forms of life.

 Her most recent film Salt Lines, received a Director's Choice award from Black Maria Film Festival and screened at Chicago Underground Film Festival, Berlin International Director's Lounge, Crystal Palace Experimental Film Festival and Experiments in Cinema V 8.5 - Collaborating with Nature and has been invited to screen this summer at Another Experiment by Women Festival - the New Filmmakers Women’s Night at Anthology Film Archives.

-Assistant Professor, Cinema and Photography
+Assistant Professor, Languages, Cultures and International Trade

 Professor, Higher Education and Qualitative Research, and Women, Gender, and Sexuality Studies